Evangelical Outreach and eternal security

 The reader is encouraged to warn his friends about the dangerous distortions and doctrinal perversions found on CARM.

-- It should go without saying that CARM does not recommend the evangelicaloutreach.org "ministry" since it does not display rational analysis of the eternal security issue, since it practices the logical fallacy of ad hominem (attacking a person's character), since it has exemplified horrible research regarding CARM, and since it condemns Calvinism as a heresy.
-In so doing this, so-called evangelical outreach ostracizes millions of Calvinist Christians worldwide who hold to the doctrine of the Trinity, the vicarious atonement of Christ, his physical resurrection, justification by grace through faith, repentance of sin, the need for holiness, that we are secure in our salvation because of the work of Christ, and that or salvation does not depend upon our faithfulness but on Christ's.
+- It should go without saying that CARM does not recommend the evangelicaloutreach.org "ministry" since it does not display rational analysis of the eternal security issue and since it practices the logical fallacy of ad hominem (attacking a person's character) and since it has exemplified horrible research regarding CARM and since it condemns Calvinism as a heresy.
+In so doing this, the so-called evangelical outreach ostracizes millions of Calvinist Christians worldwide who hold to the doctrine of the Trinity, the vicarious atonement of Christ, his physical resurrection, justification by grace through faith, repentance of sin, the need for holiness, that we are secure in our salvation because of the work of Christ, and that our salvation does not depend upon our faithfulness but on Christ's.
 We further maintain that we are of such sinful natures that if our salvation depended in any way upon our faithfulness, then we would not have it since we would surely fail to remain faithful if left to our own efforts.
 We are all predisposed to pride, arrogance, foolishness, and various forms of sin that are still working through our fallen natures.
 This would destroy any ability we might have to maintain our faithful standing before God.
-Therefore, we rely completely and totally on the work of Christ and rest in our security in him -- to his praise and glory.
+Therefore, we rely completely and totally on the work of Christ and rest in our security in him--to his praise and glory.

 - Praise be to God who has made us new creatures in Christ (2 Cor.
 5:17), given us Christ's righteousness, and that we are freely justified by the grace of God through the work of Christ on the cross.